ErwinHao/post-test-express-js/README.md

 # Mock RESTful API

-A mock RESTful API for assignment with local .json data
+A basic mock RESTful API for assignment with local .json data

 ## BaseURL